© Walkers' Home Swap, 2013

 We live close to 3 villages – Pettigo 3 miles, Kesh 8 miles and Belleek 8 miles.

 The village of Kesh (8 miles away) is set on the north eastern edge of Lower Lough Erne, County Fermanagh in the heart of Ireland’s Lakeland.
-It is a popular tourist destination with two caravan parks, water sports centre, small beach, hotel, B&B accommodation, tourist information centre, golf, walking and fishing.
+It is a popular tourist destination with two caravan parks, water sports centre, small beach, hotel, pub, restaurant, ATM, B&B accommodation, golf, walking and fishing.
 The county town of Enniskillen 22 miles away.

 The village most likely derives its name from the Irish term for a wicker crossing or light bridge.
 Kesh was the only post town served by a mail coach between Enniskillen and Ballyshannon until 1812.
 In 1618 there were 6 houses, in 1841 the population had risen to 248 with 54 houses.
 Today the population is closer to 1700.